|Las Vegas, Nevada (Official City of Las Vegas Text Site)|

 Potential applicants for the City of Las Vegas Emergency Solutions Grant (ESG) program should review the eligibility criteria, program regulations, policies and procedures found in the ESG Application Program Manual .

 Further information related to ESG can be found at 24 CFR Part 576

-Organizations planning to apply for City of Las Vegas Grant Funding are encouraged to attend one of the application workshops as there are important changes.
-Please RSVP your attendance at (702) 229-2330.
+Organizations planning to apply for city of Las Vegas grant funding are encouraged to attend one of the application workshops as there are important changes.
+ESG Workshops are mandatory.
+Workshops are limited to the first 35, you must R.S.V.P. your attendance at (702) 229-2330.

 Informal notices of application availability are emailed to individuals and organizations who have requested to be on the Grant release emailing list.
 Call (702) 229-4912 or email Shawn Bolster - firstname.lastname@example.org to request to be added to the notification list.
 Formal Notice of the Availability of Funds and release of applications is published in the Las Vegas Review Journal.